GSathish/eece211/2-2-Specifications.md

 <pre>
 static ArrayList&lt;T> reverse(ArrayList&lt;T> list)
-  *effects*: returns a new list which is the reversal of list, i.e.
+  <em>effects</em>: returns a new list which is the reversal of list, i.e.
              newList[i] == list[n-i-1]
              for all 0 &lt;= i &lt; n, where n = list.size()
 </pre>